CUBRID/cubrid-wsl-installer/docs/upgrade_en.md

 #### 2-7 Load the new database

 Use the `cubrid createdb` utility to create the database, and then use the `cubrid loaddb` utility to load the previously unloaded data into that database.
-For details on database creation, see **createdb** in the "Administrator's Guide"; for details on database loading, see the **loaddb** section of the manual.
+For details on database creation, see **createdb** in the "Administrator`s Guide"; for details on database loading, see the **loaddb** section of the manual.

 #### 2-8 Back up the new database